 Although I'm not a parenting expert, I am a parent who enjoys researching video game topics and playing games.
 With this perspective, I'd say that like most things in parenting, the most important thing to consider is that every child is different.
 It's possible for a child as young as three or four to be able to play a Nintendo Switch, whereas an older child, about six or seven, could possibly handle having their own Switch Lite system.

-Which Switch console and games should you buy?
+Which Switch should you buy?

 One of the best things about the Nintendo Switch is that it's a versatile console with plenty of options for everyone.
 When considering which version of the Switch to buy your kid you have a few options: There's the original Switch, the Switch OLED, and the Switch Lite.